mvanlobensels/random-track-generator/README.md

     2. *Extend*: Select a region randomly.
 Draw a line with random orientation and find the closest n regions to this line.
     3. *Random*: Select n regions randomly.

+**Please note that not all settings result in stable behaviour, and a track might not be found for your selected settings.**

 ### Track parameters

 * *track_width*: Track width in meters.